Convert partial setup to full setup

 In the Cloudflare dashboard, either order an

-or advanced certificate for your application. upload a custom SSL certificate
+or advanced certificate for your website or application. upload a custom SSL certificate

 Step 2 — Update settings in authoritative DNS

-At least 24 hours prior to converting your application, disable DNSSEC at your authoritative DNS provider.
+At least 24 hours prior to converting your zone, disable DNSSEC at your authoritative DNS provider.

 Step 3 — Convert to full setup